entazis/experience-log/README.md

 Outcome:
 The project’s end result was a rap-bot that produced text resembling coherent Hungarian lyrics, although the content lacked a meaningful sense.
 It became evident that achieving the creation of authentic and intelligent lyrics would require a more extensive dataset and prolonged training period.

+# Volunteering

+## Invisible University

+### 2019.01 - 2022.01: Chief Executive Officer

+### 2016.06 - 2019.05: Organizational Development Consultant and Team Lead

+- Conducted in-depth process analysis to identify and resolve organizational inefficiencies.
+- Proposed strategic improvements to enhance operational effectiveness.
+- Developed and implemented performance metrics to quantify the impact of organizational changes.

+### 2018.09 - 2019.08: Nonviolent Communication Specialist

+Offered pro bono training in nonviolent communication (NVC) to young adults, fostering empathetic engagement and conflict resolution.

+### 2018.09 - 2018.11: Gamification Expert

+Provided pro bono gamification training to young adults, aiming to engage and motivate through the application of game-design elements in non-game contexts.

+### 2015.09 - 2018.02: Trainer of Trainers

+Facilitated comprehensive training programs for the educators at the Invisible University, covering a range of topics including:

+- Advanced presentation techniques
+- Effective conversation leadership
+- Strategies for managing challenging interactions
+- Principles of nonviolent communication
+- Constructive feedback methodologies

+### 2014.02 - 2014.11: Time Management Coach

+Conducted time management workshops for undergraduate students, focusing on enhancing their organizational skills and productivity.